-The European Accessibility Act aims to improve the functioning of the internal market for accessible products and services by removing barriers created by divergent legislation.
-This will facilitate the work of companies and will bring benefits for persons with disabilities and elderly people in the EU.
+The European accessibility act is a directive that aims to improve the functioning of the internal market for accessible products and services, by removing barriers created by divergent rules in Member States.

 Businesses will benefit from: